About Loyalty Days

 Day Four – The Pacific or Bust!

-Leaving the city of Portland and heading to the beautiful Pacific Coast, first stop will be at an old logging camp, that now is a world renowned restaurant…serving the best cinnamon rolls you have ever tasted!
-On to some of the best photo opportunities located along the coast line.
+Leaving the city of Portland and heading to the beautiful Pacific Coast, first stop will be at an old logging camp, that now is a world-renowned restaurant…serving the best cinnamon rolls you have ever tasted!
+On to some of the best photo opportunities located along the coastline.
 Astoria, one of the oldest communities west of the Mississippi and located at the mouth of the Columbia River… but that is just the beginning.
-Astoria Column with a 360 degree view, the mansion that was built by an early sea captain, lunch at an award winning brewery with an afternoon visit to an exhibit of a Coast Guard Cutter in a 10’ swell!
+Astoria Column with a 360-degree view, the mansion that was built by an early sea captain, lunch at an award-winning brewery with an afternoon visit to an exhibit of a Coast Guard Cutter in a 10’ swell!
 Across the river to the Long Beach Peninsula and the Mayors Red Carpet welcome!
 Dinner will be right downtown so there will plenty of opportunity to explore the shops and attractions located on Main Street.

 Day Five – It’s Loyalty Days #1

 What a day that is in store for you!
 The coach will drop you off at the Port of Ilwaco to enjoy the Farmers Market followed by the Children’s Parade.
 Lunch will be on your own at one of the many restaurants located on the Pier.
 Board the assigned charter vessel for the Blessing of the Fleet…a very moving and somber event.
-That evening you will be joined by the “Guest of Honor” of who might be George Washington, or another dignity from the early days of America and a buffet dinner.
+That evening you will be joined by the “Guest of Honor” of who might be George Washington or another dignity from the early days of America and a buffet dinner.

 Day Six – It’s Loyalty Days #2

 Joining the local citizens at the Saddle Club Pancake Breakfast will prepare you for the VIP seating at the 63rd parade honoring those brave men and women of whom have served and are serving in the US Armed Forces.
 The awards ceremony will be hosted by the Mayor.
-Dinner tonight will be in an historic Clamshell Railroad depot.
+Dinner tonight will be in a historic Clamshell Railroad depot.

 Day Seven – Safe Travels!

-It time to say good bye to the most beautiful beach in the State of Washington..but we wish you safe travel to your next destination.
+It time to say goodbye to the most beautiful beach in the State of Washington..but we wish you safe travel to your next destination.
 And, please return for next years’ celebration!